 - If technical measures differ across countries they can represent significant barriers to trade.
-It is costly for exporters to obtain accurate and up-to-date information on technical measures abroad and on related conformity assessment procedures. - Adjusting to foreign technical measures often causes significant costs. - The TBT Agreement covers: technical regulations, labelling requirements, nutrition claims and concerns, and quality and packaging regulations.
+It is costly for exporters to obtain accurate and up-to-date information on technical measures abroad and on related conformity assessment procedures. - Adjusting to foreign technical measures often causes significant costs. - The OECD (1999) found that the cost of meeting standards and technical regulations in its member nations, along with the cost of testing and certification, could amount to between 2 and 10 per cent of overall product costs.